oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

      */
     public function load(ObjectManager $manager)
     {
-        // Here we can use fixture data code witch will be run time after time }
+        // Here we can use fixture data code which will be run time after time }
 }
 ```